course-details-portlet

 The research project can be theory driven or practice-led, but the result that will be evaluated is a written Master’s thesis.

 All students are entitled to conduct the Master’s thesis individually.
 In certain cases, it may be appropriate to write the thesis in pairs.
-This is determined in consultation with the supervisor and the course coordinator and should be noted within the research proposal offered by the students.
+This is determined in consultation with the course coordinator and supervisor and should be noted within the research proposal offered by the students.

 Learning outcome

-• has advanced and independent knowledge in methodological, ethical and critical research work with a clear research question within arts education
+• has advanced and specialized knowledge of relevant theories and current research within the chosen arts education field

-• has thorough knowledge about academic writing and presentation
+• has advanced knowledge of academic writing and dissemination in arts education research

-• has advanced knowledge about different, written and multimodal possibilities in arts educational academic formats Skills, the candidate
+• has advanced knowledge about different, written and multimodal possibilities in arts education academic formats

 • can confidently present research findings and theorize around practice-led or theory-driven research through academic writing on Master’s level

-• can choose among available theoretical options, read research material with theory and critically reflect around how theory informs choices during the research and writing processes
+• can choose among available theoretical options, read research material with theory and critically reflect on how theory informs choices during the research and writing processes

-• can use referencing systems in accordance with recognized standards
+• Use referencing systems in accordance with the existing standards

 Learning methods and activities